aroudaki/app-builder/docs/langgraph-migration-plan.md

 - Built-in debugging and observability
 - Easier testing and maintenance

-**🔄 Maintained Compatibility:**
+**🔄 System Replacement:**
+- Complete replacement of existing pipeline system
-- Full AG-UI protocol compatibility
+- Maintains AG-UI protocol compatibility
-- Existing Docker container integration
+- Preserves Docker container integration
-- Current WebSocket communication
+- Keeps current WebSocket communication
-- All existing tools and features
+- Retains all existing tools and features

 ### Migration Approach

-The migration follows a **6-phase incremental approach** that maintains system stability while adding LangGraph capabilities.
-Each phase is independently testable and can be rolled back if needed.
+The migration follows a **6-phase direct replacement approach** for this pre-release system.
+Since there are no production users or deployed services, we can implement a complete system replacement without backward compatibility concerns.
+Each phase builds upon the previous phase, leading to a complete replacement of the old pipeline system.

 **Model Configuration:** The system will use **GPT-4.1** as the primary LLM, configured through your existing Azure OpenAI deployment.
 GPT-4.1 provides enhanced reasoning capabilities and better code generation compared to earlier models, making it ideal for the complex multi-agent workflows in this application.